-The Sarulla Geothermal Power Project is located in the Tapanuli Utara district, in North Sumatra province, Indonesia.
-It is the largest single-contract geothermal power project to date.
-It is owned and will be operated by a consortium of Medco-Ormat-Itochu-Kyushu.
+The Sarulla Geothermal Power Project is in the Tapanuli Utara district of North Sumatra province, Indonesia.
+It is the world’s largest single-contract geothermal power project to date.
+It is owned and will be operated by Sarulla Operations (SOL), a consortium group.

-The consortium includes PT Medco Energi International (27.5%), US based Ormat Technologies (12.75%), Japan based Itochu (25%) and Kyushu Electric (25%).
-It has a joint operating contract (JOC) with the concession holder Pertamina Geothermal Energy (PGE), a subsidiary of the state-owned oil and gas company PT Pertamina.
+The consortium includes PT Medco Energi International (27.5%), Japan-based Itochu (25%), Kyushu Electric (25%), and US-based Ormat Technologies (12.75%).
+It has a joint operating contract (JOC) with the concession holder Pertamina Geothermal Energy (PGE), a subsidiary of state-owned oil and gas company PT Pertamina.

-The entire plant is to be completed in five years.
-It is one of the private power plants under the second round of 10,000MW programme announced in 2004 by PLN.
+The Sarulla plant is one of the private power plants under the second round of the 10,000MW programme announced in 2004 by state-owned PT PLN.

-The plant will be fuelled by two steam production and injection reservoirs –Silangkitang and Namora-I. The first unit will be constructed at Silangkitang and the other two units at Namora-I.
+The plant is fuelled by two steam production and injection reservoirs named Silangkitang and Namora-I. The first unit was constructed at Silangkitang and the other two units are being built at Namora-I.

-The plant will use Ormat’s Geothermal Combined Cycle Units (GCCU) which are more efficient than conventional steam power plants.
+The plant will use Toshiba’s geothermal steam turbines and generators, as well as Ormat’s geothermal combined-cycle units (GCCUs), which are more efficient than conventional steam power plants.

-The power from Silangkitang will be transmitted to a substation at Namora-I via a 20km long, 150kV transmission line.
-This will be the interface point where PLN will construct a new transmission line to transmit power to the national grid.
+The power from Silangkitang is transmitted to a substation at Namora-I through a 20km-long, 150kV transmission line.
+This serves as the interface point where PLN constructs a new transmission line to transmit power to the national grid.

 Indonesian power market

-Plans to end PLN’s monopoly by 2012 are underway, so that private companies can sell the power directly to consumers.
-However they will have to continue to use PLN’s transmission network.
+To allow private companies to sell the power directly to consumers plans to end PLN’s monopoly are underway, however they will have to continue to use PLN’s transmission network.